 A good Amazon seller friend of mine emailed me late one night swearing he’d found the perfect product.
 It had an average of 400 units per month in sales, low average reviews, and a solid 9 on the opportunity score.
 Plus, he’d already discovered a supplier that could make the product for less than 1/10th of the average price.

 I was totally stoked for him, of course!
 But I’ve learned that sometimes not all products are what they seem.
 Many products I’ve researched which I thought would become best selling products on Amazon turned out to be total duds.
-I told my buddy, “Hey, before you jump over to Alibaba and fork over a bunch of cash, why not hit the ‘Add to your product tracker’ button on your Chrome Extension and come back to it in a week or two?”
+I told my buddy, “Hey, before you jump over to Alibaba and fork over a bunch of cash, why not hit the ‘Add to your product tracker’ button on your Extension and come back to it in a week or two?”

 That wasn’t the answer he was looking for, of course, but he took my advice, added the product, and waited.